Rajchowdhury420/overflow/README.md

 $ overflow chars (-H|--host HOST) (-P|--port PORT) (-o|--offset OFFSET) [flags]
 ```

+Take a look at [Sending Bad Characters](#example-chars) for a more detailed
+example.

 ### Running Exploits
 Once you've found the offset of the EIP register, and a valid jump address, you
 can execute shellcode on the target service.
 The `exploit` subcommand provides